VETERAN-OWNED BUSINESS

 Create DIY thermal mass heaters

-The concept of thermal mass heaters is simple: they absorb heat when it’s available and release it when the temperature drops.
-You can create your own by filling containers with water and painting them black to absorb maximum heat during daylight hours.
-Place these containers throughout your greenhouse to act as heat sinks, slowly radiating warmth overnight.
+The concept of thermal mass heaters is simple: they act as a heat sink, absorbing heat when it’s available and releasing it when the temperature drops.
+You can create your own radiant heater by filling containers such as water barrels and painting them black to absorb maximum heat during daylight hours.

-In our experience, positioning them strategically can maximize their effectiveness in maintaining the correct minimum greenhouse temperature.
+In our experience, positioning thermal mass heaters strategically can maximize their effectiveness in maintaining the correct minimum greenhouse temperature.
 For example, placing them along the north wall can prevent them from casting shadows over your plants while ensuring they still capture and store a significant amount of heat.

-This method is particularly effective when combined with other heating strategies, offering a buffer that can smooth out temperature fluctuations.
+This method is particularly effective when combined with other heating strategies, offering a buffer that can smooth out temperature fluctuations and reduce greenhouse heating costs.

 Utilize passive solar heat

 Passive solar heating is a straightforward and eco-friendly approach to warming your greenhouse.
-By placing black water containers against the north wall, they absorb solar heat during the day and release it at night, helping to maintain a consistent temperature with minimal cost.
+By placing black water containers against the north wall, they absorb solar energy during the day and release it as heat at night, helping to maintain a consistent temperature with minimal cost.

-To maximize this method, ensure the containers are positioned to get full greenhouse sunlight and are made from materials that retain heat well.
-This technique, especially when combined with other heating strategies, can reduce your overall heating needs and contribute to a more sustainable greenhouse operation.
+To maximize this method, ensure the containers are positioned to get as much sunlight as possible and are made from materials that retain heat well.
+This technique, though it won’t provide much heat on its own, it’s especially effective when combined with other heating strategies.

 Will Plants Freeze Without Heat?

-The risk of your plants freezing with unheated greenhouse temperature is a real concern as temperatures drop.
+The risk of your plants freezing is a real concern as temperatures drop.
 Our research and experience show that, particularly in regions where the winter sun is less intense, the cold can penetrate greenhouses, causing damage to or even killing sensitive plants.

-This is especially true for species that are not native to colder climates and those with higher moisture content in their cells, which makes them more susceptible to freezing.
+This is especially true for species that are not native to the northern hemisphere or those with higher moisture content in their cells, which makes them more susceptible to freezing.
+These include crops such as tomatoes, lettuce, and squash.
+Plants that are more likely to survive a freeze include kale, carrots, and cabbage.
+Still, even hardy plants can suffer freeze damage if the temperatures drop too low.

-Remember, the goal is to maintain a stable environment where your plants can survive, if not thrive, during the colder months.
+Remember, winter greenhouse gardening is all about maintaining a stable environment where your plants can survive during the colder months.
 With a little preparation and the right techniques to meet your greenhouse’s heating requirements, you can avoid the heartache of frostbitten plants and the frustration of starting your garden from scratch when warmer weather returns.

 Picture of Jesse James